igorlangoni/CV/README.md

 ## Education

+#### IBM Full-Stack Software Developer, Courser (Jan 2024 - Present)
+- Professional-level certificate(160+ Hrs) from IBM, one of the world's leading Tech Companies
+- Hands-on projects on the most in-demand tools and frameworks: Django, React.js, Docker, Kubernetes, OpenShift, Flask, Git and more
+- Developed applications in Node.js and Express.js using asynchronous callbacks and promises, created REST APIs and performed CRUD operations, implemented authentication and session management
+- Software Development with front-end development languages and tools such as HTML, CSS, JavaScript, React, and Bootstrap
+- Deployment and scaling of applications using Cloud Native methodologies and tools such as Containers, Kubernetes, Microservices, and Serverless
+<br><br>
+<b>Modules</b>: Back-end Development with Python and Django,  Django Applications with SQL and Databases, Python for Data Science, AI & Development, Cloud Computing, Web Development with HTML, CSS and JavaScript, Back-end Development with Node.js and React, Front-end Development with React, 		Introduction to Containers, Kubernetes and OpenShift

 #### Makers Academy, Data Engineering Bootcamp (September 2023 to January 2024)
 - Achieved excellent command of Python through a series of exercises, challenges and projects
 - Frequently used pairing in order to problem-solve efficiently, requiring teamwork and communication.